-In our wonderful former town of Hillsboro, Virginia there was (and may still be) a fine tradition of having no one formally run for office.
-They just put out the word that they’re interested and people write them in.
+In our wonderful former town of Hillsboro, Virginia there was (and may still be) a fine tradition of having no one run for office.
+They just put out the word that they’re interested, and people write them in at the right time.

 For 30 years (1997-2015) my wife and I lived in a very, very small town in Virginia: Hillsboro.
 It was often described as “the smallest incorporated town in Virginia” (whether or not that’s true is unclear).

 It’s a small town pretty close to Harper’s Ferry WV that was founded around 1800 so it has a lot of historic houses.
 The incorporated town has around 30 houses and maybe 100 full-time residents.

 As an incorporated town, Hillsboro elects a mayor and a town council every 2 years.
 When we moved there, we were told about a long-standing election tradition - nobody ever filed paperwork declaring their candidacy.
 If you were interested in running for office, you mentioned that fact to the old guy down at the general store (yup, we had a general store) - old Glen Roberts.
 Glen hung out at the store all day.
 He ran the store and lived in the other half of the building.
 So you told Glen you wanted to run for mayor, and, if Glen approved, he’d mention it to people who came into the store (because everyone hits up the store sooner or later).
 The word got out, you’d receive a decent number of write-in votes, and you’d be elected.